AbhinandanD/RNG/README.md

 # Response Network Generator (RNG)

-# INTRODUCTION
+# Introduction

 RNG can identify highly active & repressed paths and also highly influential nodes from your transcriptome data and protein-protein interaction network.
 Useful for gaining mechanistic insights, identifying influential paths and hubs, for target discovery and for biomarker identification.

-# MINIMUM REQUIREMENTS
+# Minimum requirements
 * Linux system with minimum 8GB of RAM and 10GB of storage space
 * Python (v-2.7) & Python dependencies: networkx, zen, numpy, cython
 * Git, for installing this tool and python dependencies.
 * Perl (v>5)

-# INSTALLATION
+# Installation
 Git clone the library

 # Example installation